Table of Contents

 - Can I care for a broken toe at home?

 - What is the medical treatment for a broken toe?

 - How to buddy tape a broken toe

 - What are the possible complications of a broken toe?

-When should I call a doctor about a broken toe?
+Do I need to call a doctor if I think I may have a broken toe?

 Many people think that if they can walk on an injured toe, it is not broken.
 This may not be the case.
 It is common to break a toe bone and still be able to walk on it.

-Go to a hospital's emergency department if the following signs or symptoms are present.
+Go to a hospital's emergency department if the following signs or symptoms are presen: